Gunnar Norrman - prints and biography

 Gunnar Norrman

-Since his earliest individual show at the Malmo Konstmuseum in 1942, Norrman has had numerous exhibitions in Europe, Japan and the United States.
-His work can be found in major museums throughout the United States and Europe, including, the Metropolitan Museum, the New York Public Library, the British Museum, London, and the National Museum,
+Since his first solo exhibition at the Malmö Konstmuseum in 1942, Norrman exhibited widely across Europe, Japan, and the United States.
+His works are represented in major museums and libraries including the Metropolitan Museum of Art, the New York Public Library, the British Museum in London, and the National Museum in Stockholm.